 When the angel Gabriel visited Zechariah to tell him that his wife, after many years barren, was pregnant, Zechariah doubted.
 He questioned the angel, demanding to know how he can be sure of this prophecy.
 Zechariah doubted that God would be able to take control of his wife’s barrenness after so many years of heartbreak.
 In return, Gabriel revealed himself and punished Zechariah by making him deaf and mute.

 Steve in “Strong Fathers, Strong Daughters” wants to control his daughters future and makes no room for compromise or space for God to guide Abby, Zoey or Bridge on His intended path for them.
 It isn’t until Steve lets go and begins to trust in God's plan that he is able to appreciate and realize each of his daughters' unique gifts and how to support them individually.

 Let us pray that the fathers in our lives are able to trust in God and His goodness, especially when it comes to his family and children.
 Give him the grace and mercy to accept that he is not always in control but that God’s plan is greater than his own.

-Don't forget to catch the new Pure Flix original "Strong Fathers, Strong Daughters" on August 1.
+Don't forget to catch the Pure Flix original "Strong Fathers, Strong Daughters" now streaming.
 Sign up today for your FREE 7-day trial of Pure Flix and start streaming positive and wholesome movies and shows today!